DamoM73/anvil-python-tutorials/18a_account_code.md

     self.label_last_name.text = user["last_name"]
 ```

-This should occur every time that the **AccoutnComponent** is loaded.
+This should occur every time that the **AccountComponent** is loaded.

 #### Test user details display

-Let's test this firt stage.
-Launch your webiste.
+Let's test this first stage.
+Launch your website.

 1. Login if you have to
 2. Click on the Account link